-You may decide to make your payment directly to our Plan with a check or money order.
+You may decide to pay your premium directly to our Plan with a check or money order.
 You will receive an invoice from our Plan every month.
-Please make payment payable to "MetroPlus Health Plan."
+Please make payment payable to "MetroPlus Health Plan".
 Do not make your check or money order payable to "CMS" or "HHS."